glotchalotch/Funkin-duet/MPLUS-README.txt

     "
     :dad: Senpai speaking
     :bf: Bf speaking
+    :char-x: character x speaking
+    :char-x:f character x with their portrait flipped (this will put them on bf's side unless you're flipping bf for some reason)
     "
     Also add a Lunchbox.ogg if you want dialog sound To apply these cutscenes:
     Open a song
     Hit the '7' key
     go to the song tab
-    Click on the drop down that says something like 'senpai'.
+    Go to the text box that says "none" and edit it to the cutscene type you want.
     Select your custom stage.
     Hit save and save the json.
 Remember difficulty prefixes!
   Custom UI: